 (e) that the directors has laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and

 (f) that the directors has devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

-As required under Section 139 of the Companies Act 2013 the Company has obtained a written consentfrom the Auditors along with a certificate from them to the effect thattheir appointment is in accordance with the conditions prescribed under the Companies Act2013 and rules made thereunder.
+As required under Section 139 of the Act the Company has obtained a written consentfrom the Auditors along with a certificate under Section 141 of the Act that theirappointment is in accordance with the conditions prescribed under the Act and rules madethereunder.

 Explanation to Auditor's Comments